It’s a question that we have heard before – “do you have blinds that look like shutters?”.

 Plantation shutters are a completely cordless product, opened simply by tilting the blades by hand to any position of your choosing.
 The only vertical lines seen with a plantation shutter is the vertical control rod – which can be hidden on the internal side of the shutter if you want an unobstructed view and a modern design style.
 If you want to keep a more traditional style for your interiors, a tubular tilt rod in the same colour as the shutter louvres can be built onto the front of your plantation shutters.

-Venetian blinds in contrast however, are laddered together using a number of vertical fabric tapes threaded through small holes in each slat.
+Venetian blinds in contrast however, are laddered together using a number of vertical fabric tapes, or strings threaded through small holes in each slat.
 The laddering tapes feed into the hanging cords at the front of the blind that are necessary to both lift the blinds open and closed and to tilt the individual blades.
 You can opt to reduce the number of hanging cords to try and achieve a more cordless blind look by replacing the tilt cords with a tubular hanging wand instead.
-Ladder tapes and lift cords will still remain however, so you will never fully achieve a "no-cord" appearance.
+Ladder tapes and lift cords will still remain however, so you will never fully achieve a “no-cord” appearance.

 So why choose one product over the other?